Main List of Projects

 So seek every opportunity to watch the sun rise and set.

-When the body is in ketosis, metabolizing fat (really metabolizing ketone bodies) produces no positive ions.
+When the body is in ketosis, metabolizing ketone bodies produces no positive ions (no inflammation).

 Ketosis is typically achieved when very little or no carbohydrates are consumed for a period of 24 hours.

-At this point, the liver will convert fat to ketone bodies and this will be used by the mitochondria for fuel.
+At this point, the liver is exhausted of its glycogen (sugar) reserves and will now convert fat to ketone bodies and this will be used by the mitochondria for fuel instead of glycogen.

 Ketone bodies burn clean.
 Fat does not burn clean.
 So if the body is not in ketosis, then there is no benefit to eating fat.